By: Jit Ping Lee

 Organizers were hence greatly thankful that Newsweek, a mainstream news site, recently picked up an article written by Daniel Ellsberg, Alice Walker and Noam Chomsky.

-“Hopefully, it will be the beginning of other press outlets starting to talk about it,” Susan McLucas, political activist and member of the Boston Area Assange Defense, said.
+“Hopefully, it will be the beginning of other press outlets starting to talk about it,” Susan McLucas, co-organizer of the event and member of the Boston Area Assange Defense, said.

 Local Daniel Kontoff, who runs a program providing food for displaced individuals, spoke in support of Assange.